yarocruz/yarocruz.github.io/_posts/2019-04-30-links-from-the-tabs.md

 permalink: /links-from-the-tabs/
 ---

-I have about 39 open tabs on my Chrome browser.
+I have 39 open tabs on my Chrome browser.
 I don't know if this is my daily average, but I'm sure I have over 20 tabs open on a daily basis.
 I use Instapaper to save links and articles I want to get to later, but I still leave open tabs because I think I can read everything.
 I rarely shut my computer off, so some tabs stay opened for days.
 Maybe I have a problem.

+So here are the sites I had on my tabs this week.
 Most of the links are Web Dev learning resources.
+Maybe I'll make this into a weekly thing.

 [Cool App Ideas Repo](https://github.com/florinpop17/app-ideas)